Macrometacorp/docs/docs/wu-runbook/vdi/vdi-native-client.md

     ![rdp-powershell](/img/runbook-images/vdi-rdp.png)

    :::note
-   To make additional configurations to the connection, go to [Configure your connection on the RDP client](#configure-your-connection-on-the-rdp-client) before you click **Connect**.
+   To make additional configurations to the connection, go to [Configure your connection in the RDP client](#configure-your-connection-in-the-rdp-client) before you click **Connect**.
    :::

 4. Enter your VDI password when prompted for login credentials and click **OK** to connect.
 If needed, click **More choices** to specify a different username and password.